sbhadwal-moveworks/developer-docs/README.md

 # Plugin Library

-Welcome to the source for our [Plugin Library](https://developer.moveworks.com/creator-studio/plugin-library/).
+elcome to the source for our [Plugin Library](https://developer.moveworks.com/creator-studio/plugin-library/).
 It helps you discover and add new plugins to your copilot.

 In the Plugin Library, you will find...